Puppy socialisation checklist

 - Hose pipes

 You get the idea.
 As well as “Things” to get used to, they also have to have good positive experiences with things they may be expected to do or encounter.
 This is where a bit of luck comes in.
 If you introduce your puppy to another dog and that dog attacks or reacts badly, well that’s probably going to put your puppy off meeting other dogs in the future.
 If that does happen then you have to deal with it by meeting 10 additional nice dogs.
-Also you have to be calm and not show you’re anxious or that will just cement your puppy’s distrust of other dogs.
+Also, you have to be calm and not show you’re anxious or that will just cement your puppy’s distrust of other dogs.
 If mummy doesn’t like them neither do I!
-At this stage your puppy will be naturally inquisitive, but you can always encourage her to approach new things with treats.
-You should also reward her with treats when meeting these scary new things.
+At this stage, your puppy will be naturally inquisitive, but you can always encourage them to approach new things with treats if needed.
+You should also reward them with treats when meeting these scary new things.

 More experiences you need to check off.

 - Riding on a bus

 - Going out in the rain

 - Experiencing thunder (admittedly hard to do unless you know Zeus personally!)

 A good tip is to regularly inspect your puppy’s ears, gums and paws to get her used to it to the point she isn’t phased by it.
 You could also add grooming into this routine.
 This will massively help you and your vet down the line.